Student Code of Conduct and Disciplinary Procedures

 Disciplinary Procedures

-If, after the meeting between the student and the Vice President for Student Services, or after the student fails to request or appear at such a meeting, the Vice President for Student Services is satisfied that the violation occurred as alleged, the Vice President shall notify the student and shall impose a penalty by means of a written notice.
-One or more of the following penalties may be imposed:
+If, after the meeting between the student and the Vice President for Student Services, or after the student fails to participate in such a meeting, the Vice President for Student Services determines that the student has violated the Student Code of Conduct, the Vice President for Student Services shall notify the student in writing of their determination, including the provisions of the Student Code of Conduct which have been violated and the disciplinary sanctions to be imposed.
+One or more of the following disciplinary sanctions may be imposed:

 1. Reprimand: Notice, orally or in writing, that the student is, or has, violated the Student Code of Conduct, and continuation or repetition of violations may be cause for more severe disciplinary action.